iifl-logo

 The real estate sector is one of the most globally recognized sectors.
 It comprises of four sub-sectors - housing, retail, hospitality, and commercial.
 The growth of this sector is well complemented by the growth in the corporate environment and the demand for office space as well as urban and semi-urban accommodation.
 The construction industry ranks third among the 14 major sectors in terms of direct, indirect and induced effects in all sectors of the economy.

 In India, the real estate sector is the second-highest employment generator, after the agriculture sector.
-It is also expected that this sector will incur more non-resident Indian (NRI) investment, both in the short term and the long term.
-Bengaluru is expected to be the most favoured property investment destination for NRIs, followed by Ahmedabad, Pune, Chennai, Goa, Delhi and Dehradun.
+It was also expected that this sector will incur more non-resident Indian (NRI) investment, both in the short term and the long term.
+Bengaluru was expected to be the most favored property investment destination for NRIs, followed by Ahmedabad, Pune, Chennai, Goa, Delhi and Dehradun.

 Demand